Joe Pullen: Recent scholarship

 Elizabeth Woodruff's account mentions Pullen ambushing the posse members, shooting one in the face, killing him, one in the head, and another on the side.
 The posse members used 8 to 10 boxes of shells, with none of them hitting him.
 They used three gallons of gas to pour into the ditch before they got him out.
 They used a Browning machine gun and two automatic rifles, shooting Pullen when he ran out.

 Akinyele Omowale Umoja's account says the dispute was over $50.
 Sanders went to confront Pullen, and feeling insulted Pullen kept his hands in his pockets, an act of disrespect.
 Sanders ordered Pullen to remove his hands, and when Pullen did, he pulled out a revolver and shot Sanders.
 Pullen obtained the shotgun and more ammunition from his mother's house.
 The mob numbered 100.
 This account said Pullen killed 9 and wounded 9 in a battle that lasted 7 hours.
-The mob members dragged the body as a lesson to the local blacks.
+The mob members dragged the body as a lesson to the local Black population.
 They showed off Pullen's shotgun, treating it as a battle trophy.

 Recollections of Fannie Lou Hamer

 Civil rights pioneer Fannie Lou Hamer was 8 years old at the time.
-In her retelling of the events, 'Pulliam' (her words) did a lot of work for Saunders but was never paid for it.
+In her retelling of the events, "Pulliam" (her words) did a lot of work for Saunders but was never paid for it.
 Saunders gave him $150 to get people to work on his plantation, but Pullen kept the money to make up for unpaid work.
 After a while, Saunders noticed Pullen didn't bring anybody to work for him.
-Saunders went to confront Pullen, carrying a rifle with him, with J.D.
-Manning staying in the buggy.
+Saunders went to confront Pullen, carrying a rifle with him, with J. D. Manning staying in the buggy.
 Saunders shot Pullen in the arm once, then Pullen shot Saunders with a Winchester rifle.
-J.D.
 Manning went to town to get the posse.
 Pullen then hid in Powers Bayou (the swamp) in a hollow tree.
 He would shoot at the posse when he had the chance.
 In her version (likely the version circulated around African-Americans in the area), he killed 13 and wounded 26.
 After the posse poured gasoline then set fire to the swamp and burned the tree he was in, he crawled out, but was found unconscious.
 The posse members dragged him to town to display him to the Negroes.
 They cut his ear off and it was displayed in a storefront window in Drew for a long time.
 In her words, though, "... it was awhile in Mississippi before the whites tried something like that again."